-London is full of incredible architecture from so many different periods in history.
-The London Eye has taken it’s rightful place as an iconic symbol of the Thames amongst other famous landmarks such as the Houses of Parliament and Tower Bridge.
-It was opened in March 2000 to bring closure to the 20th Century and to herald in the new millennium.
+London is full of incredible architecture taking in so many different periods in history.
+The London Eye has it’s rightful place as an iconic symbol of the Thames.
+Other famous landmarks include the Houses of Parliament and Tower Bridge.
+It opened in March 2000, bringing closure to the 20th Century and to herald in the new millennium.

-For this particular painting I wanted to combine the new with the old and to create a strong visual contrast between the sharp, straight vertical lines of past architecture against the smooth, gentle curve of the giant wheel.
-By looking into the low afternoon sunlight, most of the shapes became silhouetted which gave me the opportunity to produce some intense golden colours for the sky.
+For this particular painting I wanted to combine the new with the old.
+I also wanted to create a strong visual contrast between the sharp, straight vertical lines of past architecture, against the smooth, gentle curve of the giant wheel.
+By looking into the low afternoon sunlight, most of the shapes became silhouetted.
+This provided me the opportunity to produce some intense golden colours for the sky.

-The London Eye is one of two paintings I have reproduced as limited edition prints, the other being Thames Sunrise.
-The original will be one of the watercolours I will be exhibiting 4-9th July at the CastleGate in Newcastle as part of the charity exhibition titled “INDEPENDENCE” to raise money for OWN IT.
+The London Eye is one of two paintings I have reproduced as limited edition prints.
+The other is completely different in colour range and is titled Thames Sunrise.
+London Eye will be one of the watercolours I will be exhibiting 4-9th July at the CastleGate in Newcastle.
+It forms part of the charity exhibition titled “INDEPENDENCE” to raise money for OWN IT.